-The Reservation Fee is subject always to a minimum of £6,000 (including VAT).
-The Reservation Fee does not contribute to the purchase price and will be considered as part of the chargeable consideration for the property in the calculation of stamp duty liability.
+The Buyer's Fee is subject always to a minimum of £6,000 (including VAT).
+The Buyer's Fee does not contribute to the purchase price.

 Example: You win the bid on a property with a guide price of £150,000, but the actual purchase price is £170,000.
 At this point your bid is successful you will be charged as follows:

 Buyer's Fee of £7,200 - 4.8% of guide price